 - Population Change: As population increases, so does the demand for community facilities, public amenities, and essential services.
-This AMP takes into account the projected growth from 68,704 residents to an estimated 85,050 by 2036. - Aging Population: The demographic shift towards an older population may require different types of facilities, such as more accessible buildings and age-friendly recreational areas. - Change in Population Density and Centre Boundaries: As urban centers such as Windsor and Richmond experience increasing population densities, the demand for infrastructure and services will intensify in these areas.
-The Asset Management Plan (AMP) anticipates that higher density will necessitate the expansion or upgrading of existing facilities to accommodate the concentrated population.
-Additionally, any adjustments to center boundaries will require strategic planning to ensure that infrastructure development keeps pace with shifting demographic trends. - Culturally and Linguistically Diverse (CALD) Communities: As the CALD population grows, there may be an increased need for tailored facilities and services that support the diverse cultural and linguistic needs of these communities, fostering inclusivity and equitable access to public services.
+This AMP takes into account the projected growth from 68,704 residents to an estimated 85,050 by 2036. - Change in Population Density and Centre Boundaries: As urban centers such as Windsor and Richmond experience increasing population densities, the demand for infrastructure and services will intensify in these areas.
+The Asset Management Plan (AMP) anticipates that higher density will necessitate the expansion or upgrading of existing road network to accommodate the concentrated population.
+Additionally, any adjustments to center boundaries will require strategic planning to ensure that infrastructure development keeps pace with shifting demographic trends.